brianpipa/epubrenamer/README.md

 > java -jar PATH/TO/epubrenamer.jar  --help
 EpubRenamer https://github.com/brianpipa/epubrenamer
 usage:
 	 -af,--authorFirst             Filename will have author then title.
-	                               Default is title then author
-	 -alnf,--authorLastNameFirst   Author name is lastname then firstname.
-	                               Default is firstName lastName
-	 -f,--folder <arg>             epub folder, defaults to current didirectory if not specified -ps,--pieceSeparator <arg>    characters to separate title from author.
-	                               Default is -by-
-	 -ws,--wordSeparator <arg>     Character used to separate words, default
+Default is title then author -alnf,--authorLastNameFirst   Author name is lastname then firstname.
+Default is firstName lastName -f,--folder <arg>             epub folder, defaults to current didirectory if not specified -ps,--pieceSeparator <arg>    characters to separate title from author.
+Default is -by- -ws,--wordSeparator <arg>     Character used to separate words, default is _ (underscore)
 ```

 A valid run might look like: